 Water Main Flushing Schedule

-Discolored water can also result from street construction or water main work being done in the area.
+Discolored water may also result from street construction or water main work being done in the area.
 Any disturbance to the water main, including the flushing of an open hydrant, may cause pipe sedimentation to shift, resulting in rusty brown-colored water.
-The settling time will vary, dependent upon the size of your street's water main.
+The settling time will vary, dependent upon the size of your street’s water main.
 It is recommended to run your cold water for a number of minutes to flush the line.

 Battle Hill, Church Street area, North Broadway area,